praneybehl/gobelin/README.md

 # Gobelin

 Gobelin is a lightweight Node.JS HMVC framework which intends to simplify the creation of modules via its HMVC architecture.
-It is also created to add simplicity to Node.JS development as it has quite a steep learning curve.
-This framework aims for both performances and ease-of-use while keeping it simple in its source code.
-No hand holding, just providing an efficient way to modularize your projects and provide a sane default environment, thus keeping your developers from growing white hair.
+It is built on major and battlehardened technologies such as Express, mongoose and jade, thus making it quite robust.
+This framework aims for both performances and ease-of-use while keeping it simple in its source code and as close to the metal as possible.
+The framework is still under development and any feature requested will be evaluated and likely added.

 ## Installation